Table of Contents

-On this page, we explained the causes of external hard drive not working, not responding, and not detectable error.
+On this page, we explained the causes of external hard drives not working, not responding, and not detecting errors.
 To make things easy for you, we divided the whole process into 3 parts:

 Part 1.
 Make external hard drive detectable; Part 2.
 Recover data from the external hard drive; Part 3.
 Fix not working external hard drive with respective solutions.

-The methods offered in this article can also be applied to repair and fix SD cards, memory cards, USB drives, flash drives, or hard drive partitions, etc devices with not responding/working or undetectable issues.
+The methods offered in this article can also be applied to repair and fix SD cards, memory cards, USB drives, flash drives, or hard drive partitions displaying similar issues.

-It's recommended that you should create an extra backup of your files to another secure location, like Cloud drive.
-When you lost data on your disk, always remember to let EaseUS Data Recovery Wizard help.
+It's recommended that you regularly create extra backups of your files to another secure location, with cloud storage services being an excellent and affordable option.
+But, if disaster should befall your drive, always remember that EaseUS Data Recovery Wizard is on hand to help.